John Nardi: Death

 There were two murder attempts on Nardi's life by Cleveland family mafiosi Butchie Cisternino and Allie Calabrese prior to his eventual murder.
 They tried to assassinate Nardi in Little Italy with a high-powered rifle.
 Another attempt was made a few days later when a shotgun blast was fired at Nardi from a moving car.
 In response to these murder attempts, Nardi threatened that everyone responsible for taking shots at him would be killed.

 Just weeks before his death, Nardi granted an interview to a reporter inquiring about a rumor that Licavoli and he were feuding.
 During the interview, Nardi stated that he and Licavoli were lifelong friends and vehemently denied the allegations that there was a feud between them.
-He also denied that Danny Greene worked for him stating that they were just friends.
+He also denied that Danny Greene worked for him, stating that they were just friends.

-On May 17, 1977, in Cleveland, a bomb was placed in a car next to Nardi's vehicle in the rear of the parking lot of the Teamsters Joint Council 41, across from the musicians union.
+On May 17, 1977, in Cleveland, a bomb was placed in a car next to Nardi's vehicle in the rear of the parking lot of the Teamsters Joint Council 41, across from the musician’s union.
 When Nardi left his office and entered into his vehicle, the bomb was detonated by remote control.
-The impact from the explosion blew away both of Nardi's legs.
+The impact from the explosion blew off both of Nardi's legs.
 According to the book To Kill the Irishman by Rick Porrello, as Nardi was being pulled away from the wreckage, Nardi whispered "It didn't hurt" in a final act of defiance.
 He was pronounced dead within minutes.
 Nardi was not known as a gangster to the public.
 He was just a strong labor leader, leaving Cleveland in shock after his death.